indrek777/whtzup-app/README.md

 - Attendee count and capacity
 - Contact and booking options
 - Share and favorite functionality

+### Event Management
+- Create new events with detailed information
+- Edit existing events with full form validation
+- Delete events with confirmation
+- Search and filter events by category
+- View all events in a comprehensive list

 ### Mobile Optimization
 - Touch-friendly interface